aipavilion/aipavilion.github.io/src/content/syllabus.md

 that all students at the university deserve to be trusted.

-For most assignments in this course, you will be encouraged to discuss ideas and work with others to develop your ideas.
-You will always be expected to credit any collaborators and document any resources you use.
+For most assignments in this course, you will be encouraged to discuss ideas and work with others to develop your ideas, but expected to do your writing on your own.
+You will always be expected to credit any collaborators and properly cite any resources you use.
 The honor expectations for each assignment should be clearly stated and make it unambiguous what is and is not permitted.
 If it is ever unclear what is considered acceptable on an assignment, please check with me.

 ### Expectations and Accommodations